PyCQA/flake8-pyi/README.rst

 List of warnings
 ----------------

+This plugin reserves codes starting with **Y0**.
 The following warnings are currently emitted:

 * Y001: Names of TypeVars in stubs should start with `_`.
 This makes sure you don't accidentally expose names internal to the stub.